-Did you know that the last presidential election without an incumbent, in which neither a Bush nor a Clinton ran, was in 1968?* The old parties have treated our presidential politics like the office belongs to one of only two families.
+Did you know that the last presidential election without an incumbent, in which neither a Bush nor a Clinton ran, was in 1968?
+The old parties have treated our presidential politics like the office belongs to one of only two families.
 To fight against that, the Libertarian Party has run a presidential candidate every election since 1972, but we haven’t always been on the ballot in every state.
-“Ballot access” is political speak for “getting our candidates on ballots,” and is one of the most critical functions of a political party.
 Did you know that the old parties conspire together to make it more difficult for anyone other than a Republican or a Democrat to get on the ballot?
 And in the history of the United States, only the Libertarians, Republicans and Democrats have had 50+ (50 States + D.C) ballot access in consecutive presidential elections.

-If you want as many Americans as possible to have the opportunity to vote for Libertarian candidates in 2020, please contribute to the Ballot Access Fund via this page.
+If you want as many Americans as possible to have the opportunity to vote for Libertarian candidates in 2020, please contribute to the Ballot Access Fund below.
 Help us keep American elections more than just a two-family affair.

 This isn’t just a Libertarian issue — it’s a fair election issue and it’s an American issue.
 More candidates means better representation.
 Better representation means better elections and better results.